caddyserver/website/src/docs/markdown/automatic-https.md

 ## Examples

-Caddy implicitly uses the HTTPS port (default 443) for your [server addresses](/docs/conventions#network-addresses) that don't assign an explicit port (which would disable automatic HTTPS).
+Caddy implicitly uses the HTTPS port (default 443) for your [server addresses](/docs/conventions#network-addresses) that don't specify a port explicitly (which would disable automatic HTTPS).

-The global setting `auto_https` has two values:
+Automatic HTTPS can be configured via the Caddyfile with the [`auto_https` global option](/docs/caddyfile/options), or via [per-server JSON configuration](/docs/json/apps/http/servers/automatic_https/).
+The Caddyfile option can be set to either of the following:
-- `disable_redirects` adds an implicit HTTP port redirect.
+- `disable_redirects` which disables the implicit HTTP->HTTPS redirect.
-- `off` disables automatic HTTPS, default implicit port changes to HTTP for all server addresses.
+- `off` which disables automatic HTTPS altogether, including the HTTP->HTTPS redirect and automatic enabling of TLS for sites that meet the requirements.

 | auto_https        | HTTP        | HTTPS       |
 |-------------------|-------------|-------------|